sagemath/trac_to_gh/Issue 7404.md

 # Issue 7404: Display as much of a worksheet's title for which there's room

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7404

 Original creator: mpatel